Gaza war protests at Columbia University: May 31 – June 2, 2024: "Revolt for Rafah" alumni weekend encampment

 On May 31, students regrouped and launched a third encampment.
 About 100 students participated in the protest, which was said to be a response to the Rafah offensive and a Washington Post article revealing that elites pressured Adams into sending the NYPD in during the second raid.
 Students said the encampment was only the first of a continued protest presence on the campus, remaining for alumni reunion weekend.
 By 7 pm, about two dozen students with ten tents had occupied part of the South Lawn during the university's alumni reunion.
 According to Columbia SJP, the protesters identify as "an autonomous group of Palestinian students".
 The encampment was dismantled on June 2, once the alumni weekend ended.
 The NYPD briefly entered the campus to document vandalism that took place.

 June 3–6, 2024: Columbia Law Review publishes Eghbariah article; board of directors shuts down website

+The board of directors of the Columbia Law Review took down its entire website hours after its editorial staff published Rabea Eghbariah's article "Toward Nakba as a Legal Concept".
+The website was reinstated after a 20-5 majority of staff editors voted to strike.

-Seven hours after the Columbia Law Review published Rabea Eghbariah's article "Toward Nakba as a Legal Concept"—a commissioned piece expanded from an essay commissioned then censored by the Harvard Law Review and later published in The Nation—its board of directors shut down the Columbia Law Review website, relenting only when the majority of editors threatened to go on strike.
+Seven hours after the Columbia Law Review published Eghbariah's article—a commissioned piece expanded from an essay commissioned then censored by the Harvard Law Review and later published in The Nation—its board of directors shut down the Columbia Law Review website, relenting only when the majority of editors threatened to strike.

 August 8, 2024: Cas Holloway's apartment vandalized

 Columbia Chief Operating Officer Cas Holloway's apartment building was vandalized with red paint and crickets at 3 a.m.
-Several flyers, including a Wanted Poster with Holloway's picture on it, were posted nearby.
+Several flyers, including a wanted poster with Holloway's picture on it, were posted nearby.